tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ## Graphs

-Often a state space can be represented as a graph, which
+Often a state space can be represented as a graph, with the initial state being the top of the graph and possible actions being children of each node.
+Visualizing the solution to reach the goal state would be to connect a line from the top of the graph to the solution node.

+## Types of popular search methods

+### Depth fir